glauth/glauth/README.md

 # GLAuth: LDAP authentication server for developers

-# NOTE:
-This branch is for experimenting with docker builds and deploys.
-Using (this)[https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/] as a guide.

-# NORMAL README:
 Go-lang LDAP Authentication (GLAuth) is a secure, easy-to-use, LDAP server w/ configurable backends.

 * Centrally manage accounts across your infrastructure